matte21/kube-examples/staging/kos/README.md

 This is an early work in progress.
-Currently there are initial drafts of the kube API objects, the API extension server that holds them, the interface to the local network machinery, and the controller that assigns IP addresses.
+Currently there are initial drafts of the kube API objects, the API extension server that holds them, the interface to the local network machinery, the controller that assigns IP addresses, the controller that invokes the local network machinery, an implementation of that interface that just logs invocations, and a test driver.

 ## Architecture